 What are the basics of bipolar disorder treatment?

 First, before treatment actually starts, you and your doctor must be sure that you don’t have thyroid changes causing your mood problem.
 This can be done with a simple test called “TSH”, which measures the level of “thyroid stimulating hormone”.
 Usually your doctor will also order other tests at this time, if you have not had a recent check of cell counts and blood chemicals, to make sure you don’t have other potential medical causes for your mood problems.
 Because it is not very common to find a problem using these tests, treatment can start even before the results are back.
-The doctor is just making sure she/he doesn’t miss something unusual.
-(Thyroid hormone has also been shown to act as a treatment for bipolar disorder in some cases, so it is important to know just where your “TSH” is).
+The doctor is just making sure she/he doesn’t miss something unusual, like a thyroid problem.

 Now, the three most important principles, in my view, of bipolar treatment: